Möbius plane: Miquelian Möbius planes

 sections on a sphere (nondegenerate quadric of index 1) in projective 3-space over field $K$.

-Remark: A proof of Miquel's theorem for the classical (real) case can be found at the article Miquel's theorem.
+Remark: A proof of Miquel's theorem for the classical (real) case can be found at the article Miquel's six circles theorem.
 It is elementary and based on the theorem of an inscribed angle.

 Remark: There are many Möbius planes which are not miquelian (see weblink below).
 The class which is most similar to miquelian Möbius planes are the ovoidal Möbius planes.
 An ovoidal Möbius plane is the geometry of the plane sections of an ovoid.
 An ovoid is a quadratic set and bears the same geometric properties as a sphere in a projective 3-space: 1) a line intersects an ovoid in none, one or two points and 2) at any point of the ovoid the set of the tangent lines form a plane, the tangent plane.
 A simple ovoid in real 3-space can be constructed by glueing together two suitable halves of different ellipsoids, such that the result is not a quadric.
 Even in the finite case there exist ovoids (see quadratic set).
 Ovoidal Möbius planes are characterized by the bundle theorem.